oTheAnalyst/oTheAnalyst/README.md

-🔍 My goals are to continue improving my data science skills in R programming as well as continue my research on the effects Labor Unions have on foreign policy.
+🔍 My goals are to continue improving my data science skills in R programming as well as continue my research on the effects of Labor Unions.

 📫 How to reach me: Unfixable47@proton.me